Close Menu

 Have two or three months gone by since you filed your application for SSDI and SSI benefits?
 Has it been months since you last heard anything about your SSDI or SSI claim?

 It is common for people to become upset while waiting for the SSA to make a decision.
-If you recently filed your application, it will usually take the SSA anywhere from 3 to 6 months to make an initial determination in your case.
+If you recently filed your application, then it will usually take the SSA anywhere from 3 to 6 months to make an initial decision in your case.

-If they deny your claim, then you must file a request for reconsideration within 60 days of their initial denial.
-Then, another 3 to 6 months can pass before they make another decision, which can be a denial of benefits.
+If they deny your claim, then you must file a request for reconsideration within 60 days of the initial denial.
+Then, another 3 to 6 months can pass before they make another decision, which is usually another denial of benefits.
 At that point, you request a hearing.
 Right now, it can take up to a year to get a hearing before a judge.

 If you are waiting at any of these stages of the Social Security process, then learning how to check the status of your case can ease your worries.